 Who cares about policies if parties don't stick to their promises?

 The Vote for Policies survey is the first step towards holding politicians to account.
 Once we as an electorate are more informed and engaged with what the parties have promised to do, the next step is to ensure our next government is accountable to their election promises.
+We are working on this now with our new Policy Tracker site which will be released after the 2017 general election.

 What makes Vote for Policies different?